PatrickAY/Ghana-Small-Business-Analysis/README.md

 📊 Ghana Small Business Analysis – Machine Learning & AI Project.

 A real-world data analysis project that explores the performance of 200 small businesses in Ghana.
-This project focuses on cleaning data, creating insightful features, applying transformations, and visualizing trends to guide smarter decisions — just like a real data analyst would do.
+This project focuses on cleaning data, creating insightful features, applying transformations, and visualising trends to guide smarter decisions, just like a real data analyst would do.

 🚀 What This Project Covers
 - ✅ Handling missing values with median imputation
 - 📐 Creating new features like `profit` and `profit_per_employee`
 - ⚖️ Scaling numerical data using StandardScaler
 - 🧠 Encoding categorical data for ML-readiness
-- 📊 Drawing insights from visualizations (e.g., revenue vs. profit)
+- 📊 Drawing insights from visualisations (e.g., revenue vs. profit)